Mpowa-IO/Documents/Whitepaper.md

 ### Mpowa’s Treasuries:
 Smart Contracts for Projects, CCR profits, voting pools, unexpected costs, team, etc.

-### MTE - Mpowa’s Tokenized Equity:
-This is a security token, to be registered at the FCA, ESMA and FINMA.

 ### mSDG - SDG-Impact Token: